[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 The US and Canadian MSB regulations share the same goal of preventing financial fraud.
 However, there are key differences between licensing, reporting, and other requirements.
 Take a look below for a better understanding:

-1. MSB Regulations Oversight Vary In Both Countries
+1. MSB Regulations Oversight Varies In Both Countries

 MSB regulations in Canada fall under the purview of FINTRAC.
 The organization prevents these businesses from committing money laundering and other financial crimes.

-If a MSB in Canada does not comply with regulations, FINTRAC will be the organization punishing them through fines or other penalties.
+If an MSB in Canada does not comply with regulations, FINTRAC will be the organization punishing them through fines or other penalties.

 Meanwhile, MSBs in the US are regulated by FinCEN at the federal level.
-However, framework regulations differ at state-level.
+However, framework regulations differ at the state level.

 2. The US Has More Complex Licensing Requirements